joshuali925/.vim/README.md

-                      -> Input Sources: only keep "Select next source" as option-space -> Mission Control: deselect "Move left a space" and "Move right a space" -> Keyboard: Move focus to next window: command-option-tab -> Text -> uncheck "Use smart quotes and dashes" and all automatical settings
+                      -> Input Sources: only keep "Select next source" as option-space -> Mission Control: deselect "Move left a space" and "Move right a space" -> Keyboard: Move focus to next window: command-option-tab -> Text -> uncheck "Use smart quotes and dashes" and all automatic settings

 Desktop & Dock -> Hot Corners -> remove Quick Note